bowmnath/cis-343-f20/activities/discussion-week-9.md

 * integer variable names must start with `i`
 * floating-point variable names must start with `f`
 * and so on

 Why or why not?

-6. Pick one of the six attributes of variables that you felt least comfortable with or had a lingering question about.
-Discuss with your group to see if anyone else has a clearer explanation.
-The attributes are
-* name
-* address
-* value
-* type
-* lifetime
-* scope

-7. Consider the C code below.
+6. Consider the C code below.
 How do `x` and `p` differ in terms of address, value, and type?
 ```c
 int main() {